-The Office of Diversity, Equity & Inclusion within the Department of Commerce developed the First in Talent: State Strategic Plan for Economic Development, which acknowledges equity as an important factor in job creation and workforce development.
-The plan will "ensure all North Carolinians reap the benefits of new investments and structural improvements" as the state recovers from the pandemic, as well as increasing economic opportunities for new entrepreneurs and women- and minority-owned firms.
+The Office of Diversity, Equity, and Inclusion within the Department of Commerce developed the First in Talent: State Strategic Plan for Economic Development, which acknowledges equity as an important factor in job creation and workforce development.
+The strategic plan will "ensure all North Carolinians reap the benefits of new investments and structural improvements" as the state recovers from the pandemic and increases economic opportunities for new entrepreneurs and women- and minority-owned firms.